 The Board of Directors, or a person appointed by the Board, has a mandate to provide information and answer questions regarding the FSC®.

-This information in Swedish is available as a PDF document here » Silvestica Green Forest AB Hållbarhetspolicy 20171024
+This information in Swedish is available as a PDF document here » Silvestica Green Forest AB Sustainability Policy 2022-04-07

-This document is valid for one year from the date of adoption by the Board and shall be revised and adopted by the Board of Directors each year.
+This document is valid from the date of adoption by the Board.